 Where to run a mock interview

-A mock interview is still the fastest way to test not just what you know, but your pace, structure, confidence, and communication under pressure.
+A mock interview is still the fastest way to test, under pressure, not the knowledge itself but your pace, structure, confidence, and communication — the parts that most often slip in a real round.
 These options work well in the final stretch.

 Pramp